volodymyrzdrok/random_chat/README.md

 # Random Chat App

 Random Chat App is a web application that allows users to chat with each other in real-time.
-The app provides a user-friendly interface and includes features such as a static list of contacts, chat history, automatic responses, contact search, message persistence after page reload, and login via third-party providers (e.g., Gmail, Facebook).
+The app provides a user-friendly interface and includes features such as a static list of contacts, chat history, automatic responses, contact search, message persistence after page reload, and login via Gmail.

 ## Features:
 - **Static List of Contacts:** Upon starting the application, users have access to a static list of contacts.